mchung94/solitaire-player/programming.md

 4. Card Revealing Solver: find the shortest path to turn over a face down card that isn't known yet.
 Iterate and keep turning over face down cards, undoing the board and starting from the beginning if necessary.

+There needs to be more work on getting the optimal score for score challenges.
+So far my thinking is: we have to skip over states we've already seen before, or else it will take a long time and a lot of memory to finish.
+But it's possible to reach the same state from different paths where one state has a lower current score but higher streak value - this might overtake another state with a higher current score but lower streak value but you can only know it if you look ahead.

 The main loop in `TriPeaksPlayer.autoplay()` tries to solve the game, and for as long as the solution indicates that there might be a better solution if